Cost of Moving a Boiler

 tradesperson configuring a boiler after relocation

-• Your engineer will have to install a new flue outlet to vent safely outside.
+• Installing the Flue — Your engineer will first of all install a new flue outlet to vent safely outside.

-• They will also have to install new pipework to carry the water in and out of your boiler at its new location.
-Plus, the boiler will need to be re-piped and reconnected to the radiators in your home.
+• Pipework and Connections — New pipework will be installed to carry water in and out of the boiler.
+The boiler will need to be re-piped and reconnected to your radiators.

-• The job usually involves moving or extending your gas pipe fitting.
-Legally, this must be completed by a Gas Safe registered engineer.
-You may need to replace your old boiler with a new one in the new location.
+• Gas Work — Moving or extending the gas pipe fitting must be done by a Gas Safe registered engineer.
+Depending on the boiler’s condition, you may choose to replace it with a new unit.

 heating engineer explaining to a woman how new boiler installation works